How To Help A Victim Of Domestic Violence

-Domestic violence is defined as a pattern of abusive behavior in a relationship that is used by a companion to gain or maintain control over the other partner.
-Domestic violence includes many types of abuses; some of the main categories are:
+Domestic violence is defined as a pattern of abusive behaviour in a relationship that is used by a companion to gain or maintain control over the other partner.
+Also, includes many types of abuses; some of the main categories are:

 Threats, stalking, and cyberstalking have also been recently added under the definition of domestic violence.

 Domestic violence is a developing problem in the UK.
 Despite proper education and awareness regarding this issue, the stats of it are worrisome.
 According to various surveys:

 - Domestic abuse will affect 25 percent of women and 20 percent of men in their lifetime.

 - On average leads to the murder of 2 women each week in the UK; this number for men is around 30 per YEAR.

 - Reports for 16% of all violent crime however despite being violent in nature, domestic violence is least likely to be informed to the police.

 - Domestic violence has more repeat victims than any other crime; a recent survey showed that normally, there would have been 35 attacks before a victim calls for help!
 In the UK.